vinodkumarhs1962/skinspire_V2/Project_docs/MAster documents/Database Management Master Document.md

-# SkinSpire Database Management System: Building Blocks and Current Implementation
+# Skinspire Database Management System: Building Blocks and Current Implementation

 ## 1. Architecture Overview

-The SkinSpire database management system follows a layered architecture that separates concerns while maintaining backward compatibility.
+The Skinspire database management system follows a layered architecture that separates concerns while maintaining backward compatibility.
 The system balances development agility with operational reliability by providing a robust set of tools and practices for database management across development, testing, and production environments.

 The current implementation features: